Triphora trianthophoros: Description

-Habitat and range
+Habitat, Range and Status Listings

 Triphora trianthophoros is native to the eastern North America, ranging from as far south as Panama and north through Central America and the central and eastern United States into Ontario.
 Despite its wide distribution, the species is rare throughout much of its range and has been given G3G4 (secured, but with cause for concern) conservation status by NatureServe.
+In the United States, it is listed as rare or extremely rare in the New England states.